School Rules and Expectations

 - Students are not allowed to wear make-up at any time except when performing during concerts.

-- No friendship bands or accessories, other than religious bands are allowed.
-Small earrings or simple plain gold/silver ear studs without stones are allowed.
+- No friendship bands or accessories are allowed.
+Religious items are to be kept out of view, under the uniform.
+Small earrings or simple plain gold or silver ear studs are allowed.
 Multiple earrings are not allowed.
 No necklaces are to be worn.

 - Fingernails are to be kept short and clean.
 No nail polish or strengthener should be applied to fingernails.